-MTH 151H - Honors Mathematics, 3 credit hours
+MTH 151 - Contemporary Mathematics, 3 credit hours

 Prerequisite(s): Knowledge of High School Algebra I, Algebra II, and Geometry are prerequisites for all Mathematics courses.
 Students are required to have achieved an ACT Math Score of 22 or higher, a SAT Math Section Score of 520 or higher (if taken prior to March 2016), a SAT Math Section Score of 550 or higher (if taken after March 2016), a SAT Math Test Score of 27.5 or higher, a math readiness placement score of at least 75 or higher, or a score of 80% or higher on the Baldwin Wallace mathematics placement exam.
 Those who do not meet this requirement need to register for MTH 021 Refresher Algebra.
-Must be an Honors student, or have sophomore standing with at least a 3.5 cumulative GPA, or permission of instructor.